Terms & conditions

 As used herein and throughout this Agreement:

-1.1 Agreement means the entire content of this Basic Terms and Conditions document, the Proposal document(s), Schedule, together with any other Supplements designated below together with any exhibits, schedules or attachments hereto.
+1.1 Agreement means the entire content of this basic terms and conditions document, the proposal document(s), schedule, together with any other supplements designated below together with any exhibits, schedules or attachments hereto.

 3.1 Fees.
-In consideration of the Services to be performed by Designer, Client shall pay to Designer fees in the amounts and according to the payment schedule set forth, and all applicable sales, use or value added taxes, even if calculated or assessed subsequent to the payment schedule.
+In consideration of the services to be performed by Designer, Client shall pay to Designer fees in the amounts and according to the payment schedule set forth, and all applicable sales, use or value added taxes, even if calculated or assessed subsequent to the payment schedule.

 4. Changes

-4.2 Substantive Changes.
-If Client requests or instructs Changes that amount to a revision in or near excess of ten percent (10%) of the time required to produce the Deliverables, and or the value or scope of the Services, Designer shall be entitled to submit a new and separate Proposal to Client for written approval.
-Work shall not begin on the revised services until a fully signed revised Proposal and, if required, any additional retainer fees are received by Designer.
+4.2 Substantive changes.
+If Client requests or instructs changes that amount to a revision in or near excess of ten percent (10%) of the time required to produce the deliverables, and or the value or scope of the services, Designer shall be entitled to submit a new and separate proposal to Client for written approval.
+Work shall not begin on the revised services until a fully signed revised proposal and, if required, any additional retainer fees are received by Designer.

 4.3 Timing.
-Designer will prioritise performance of the Services as may be necessary or as identified in the Proposal, and will undertake commercially reasonable efforts to perform the Services within the time(s) identified in the Proposal.
-Client agrees to review Deliverables within the time identified for such reviews and to promptly either, (i) approve the Deliverables in writing or (ii) provide written comments and/or corrections sufficient to identify the Client’s concerns, objections or corrections to Designer.
+Designer will prioritise performance of the services as may be necessary or as identified in the proposal, and will undertake commercially reasonable efforts to perform the services within the time(s) identified in the proposal.
+Client agrees to review deliverables within the time identified for such reviews and to promptly either, (i) approve the deliverables in writing or (ii) provide written comments and/or corrections sufficient to identify the Client’s concerns, objections or corrections to Designer.
 The Designer shall be entitled to request written clarification of any concern, objection or correction.
-Client acknowledges and agrees that Designer’s ability to meet any and all schedules is entirely dependent upon Client’s prompt performance of its obligations to provide materials and written approvals and/or instructions pursuant to the Proposal and that any delays in Client’s performance or Changes in the Services or Deliverables requested by Client may delay delivery of the Deliverables.
-Any such delay caused by Client shall not constitute a breach of any term, condition or Designer’s obligations under this Agreement.
+Client acknowledges and agrees that Designer’s ability to meet any and all schedules is entirely dependent upon Client’s prompt performance of its obligations to provide materials and written approvals and/or instructions pursuant to the proposal and that any delays in Client’s performance or changes in the services or deliverables requested by Client may delay delivery of the deliverables.
+Any such delay caused by Client shall not constitute a breach of any term, condition or Designer’s obligations under this agreement.

-4.4 Testing and Acceptance.
-Designer will exercise commercially reasonable efforts to test Deliverables requiring testing and to make all necessary corrections prior to providing Deliverables to Client.
-Client, within five (5) business days of receipt of each Deliverable, shall notify Designer, in writing, of any failure of such Deliverable to comply with the specifications set forth in the Proposal, or of any other objections, corrections, changes or amendments Client wishes made to such Deliverable.
+4.4 Testing and acceptance.
+Designer will exercise commercially reasonable efforts to test deliverables requiring testing and to make all necessary corrections prior to providing deliverables to Client.
+Client, within five (5) business days of receipt of each deliverable, shall notify Designer, in writing, of any failure of such deliverable to comply with the specifications set forth in the proposal, or of any other objections, corrections, changes or amendments Client wishes made to such deliverable.
 Any such written notice shall be sufficient to identify with clarity any objection, correction or change or amendment, and Designer will undertake to make the same in a commercially timely manner.
-Any and all objections, corrections, changes or amendments shall be subject to the terms and conditions of this Agreement.
-In the absence of such notice from Client, the Deliverable shall be deemed accepted.
+Any and all objections, corrections, changes or amendments shall be subject to the terms and conditions of this agreement.
+In the absence of such notice from Client, the deliverable shall be deemed accepted.

 5. Client responsibilities

-5.1 Client acknowledges that it shall be responsible for performing the following in a reasonable and timely manner: (a) coordination of any decision-making with parties other than the Designer; (b) provision of Client Content in a form suitable for reproduction or incorporation into the Deliverables without further preparation, unless otherwise expressly provided in the Proposal; (c) final proofreading and in the event that Client has approved Deliverables but errors, such as, by way of example, not limitation, typographic errors or misspellings, remain in the finished product, Client shall incur the cost of correcting such errors; and (d) ensuring that all information and claims comprising Client Content are accurate, legal and conform to applicable standards in Client’s industry.
+5.1 Client acknowledges that it shall be responsible for performing the following in a reasonable and timely manner: (a) coordination of any decision-making with parties other than the Designer; (b) provision of Client content in a form suitable for reproduction or incorporation into the deliverables without further preparation, unless otherwise expressly provided in the proposal; (c) final proofreading and in the event that Client has approved deliverables but errors, such as, by way of example, not limitation, typographic errors or misspellings, remain in the finished product, Client shall incur the cost of correcting such errors; and (d) ensuring that all information and claims comprising Client content are accurate, legal and conform to applicable standards in Client’s industry.

 7. Confidential information

-7.1 Each party acknowledges that in connection with this Agreement it may receive certain confidential or proprietary technical and business information and materials of the other party, including without limitation Preliminary Works (“Confidential Information”).
-Each party, its agents and employees shall hold and maintain in strict confidence all Confidential Information, shall not disclose Confidential Information to any third party, and shall not use any Confidential Information except as may be necessary to perform its obligations under the Proposal except as may be required by a court or governmental authority.
-Notwithstanding the foregoing, Confidential Information shall not include any information that is in the public domain or becomes publicly known through no fault of the receiving party, or is otherwise properly received from a third party without an obligation of confidentiality.
+7.1 Each party acknowledges that in connection with this agreement it may receive certain confidential or proprietary technical and business information and materials of the other party, including without limitation preliminary works (“confidential information”).
+Each party, its agents and employees shall hold and maintain in strict confidence all confidential information, shall not disclose confidential information to any third party, and shall not use any confidential information except as may be necessary to perform its obligations under the proposal except as may be required by a court or governmental authority.
+Notwithstanding the foregoing, confidential information shall not include any information that is in the public domain or becomes publicly known through no fault of the receiving party, or is otherwise properly received from a third party without an obligation of confidentiality.

 8. Relationship of the parties

-8.1 Independent Contractor.
+8.1 Independent contractor.
 Designer is an independent contractor, not an employee of Client or any company affiliated with Client.
-Designer shall provide the Services under the general direction of Client, but Designer shall determine, in Designer’s sole discretion, the manner and means by which the Services are accomplished.
-This Agreement does not create a partnership or joint venture and neither party is authorised to act as agent or bind the other party except as expressly stated in this Agreement.
-All rights, if any, granted to Client are contractual in nature and are wholly defined by the express written Agreement of the parties and the various terms and conditions of this Agreement.
+Designer shall provide the services under the general direction of Client, but Designer shall determine, in Designer’s sole discretion, the manner and means by which the services are accomplished.
+This agreement does not create a partnership or joint venture and neither party is authorised to act as agent or bind the other party except as expressly stated in this agreement.
+All rights, if any, granted to Client are contractual in nature and are wholly defined by the express written agreement of the parties and the various terms and conditions of this agreement.

-8.4 No Exclusivity.
-The parties expressly acknowledge that this Agreement does not create an exclusive relationship between the parties.
-Client is free to engage others to perform services of the same or similar nature to those provided by Designer, and Designer shall be entitled to offer and provide design services to others, solicit other clients and otherwise advertise the services offered by Designer.
+8.4 No exclusivity.
+The parties expressly acknowledge that this agreement does not create an exclusive relationship between the parties.
+Client is free to engage others to perform services of the same or similar nature to those provided by Designer, and Designer shall be entitled to offer and provide design services to others, solicit other Clients and otherwise advertise the services offered by Designer.

 9. Warranties and representations